watersk24/search-algorithms/README.md

 *[Setup](#setup)

 ## General info
-This program implements a Binary Search Tree data type in different languages.
-As I learn new languages I am working to implement concepts I learn in one language into other languages.
-So far I have implementation of a binary search tree in Java and Python.
+This repository holds implementations of a Binary Search Tree data type.
+As I learn new languages I am working to implement the concepts I learn in one language into other languages.
+So far I have implementations in Java and Python.

 ## Technologies
 Binary Search Tree